Welding Electrode Selection Chart

 Welding Association A5.1 standard.
 The difference lies in the fact that CSA

-uses the SI metric and AWS still uses the inch-pound system to indicate the
+uses the SI metric, and AWS still uses the inch-pound system to indicate the

 tensile strength of an electrode.
 CSA uses Megapascals (MPa).
 In the case of